Bill Slawski was a legend in the search engine marketing industry. When he died suddenly on May 17, 2022, the shock waves were felt everywhere.

 The Master Explainer of Google patents, Bill worked up to his position as Director of SEO Research at Go Fish Digital by being the most brilliant mind in the industry.

+Bill Slawski and I were long time friends and professional colleagues.
 When he died, industry insiders knew immediately that I would be devastated.
 It has taken me a long time to find a peaceful place in myself settled enough to tell you about his earliest days when he was just entering the field of web site marketing.

 The Guy Who Appeared and Stayed To Help